tankh99/tp/docs/DeveloperGuide.md

 There are a few classes and methods used to interact with the add appointment command.
 1. `AddAppointmentCommand`
-   1. Define add appointment command key word and other error messages.
+   1. Define add appointment command keyword and other error messages.
 2. `AddAppointmentCommand#execute()`
    1. Validates the results of the `AddAppointmentCommandParser#parse()`
    2. Adds a valid appointment to CogniCare.
    3. Throws a Command Exception if the appointment returned is invalid.
-The new appointment is considered valid if there is no appointment with the same patient id, date and time, and the date and time does not overlap with another appointment in CogniCare.
+The new appointment is considered valid if there is no appointment with the same patient id, date, and time, and the date and time do not overlap with another appointment in CogniCare.
 3. `AddAppointmentCommandParser#parse()`
    1. Parses the add appointment commands, ensuring that all required parameters are present.
    2. Returns a new `AddAppointmentCommand.`